Mercury dosage

 Description

-Mercury measurement allows the detection and quantification of this highly toxic heavy metal in a wide variety of matrices: water, soil, foodstuffs, cosmetic products, plant extracts and nutraceutical supplements.
-Due to its acute toxicity and bioaccumulative potential, mercury monitoring is a major issue for public health, food safety and regulatory compliance.
+Mercury analysis allows for the detection and quantification of this highly toxic heavy metal in a wide variety of matrices: water, soil, food, cosmetics, plant extracts, and nutraceutical supplements.
+Due to its acute toxicity and bioaccumulative properties, mercury monitoring is a major issue for public health, food safety, and regulatory compliance.

 Mercury: a trace metal with a high toxicological impact

-Mercury (chemical symbol Hg) is an element naturally present in the Earth's crust, but its concentrations in the environment are greatly increased by human activities: mining, coal combustion, incineration, or industrial waste.
-It can occur in different chemical forms: elemental mercury (Hg⁰), inorganic mercury (Hg²⁺), or methylmercury (CH₃Hg⁺), the latter being the most toxic and most persistent in food chains.
+Mercury (chemical symbol Hg) is an element naturally present in the Earth's crust, but its concentrations in the environment are greatly increased by human activities: mining, coal combustion, incineration, and industrial emissions.
+It can exist in different chemical forms: elemental mercury (Hg⁰), inorganic mercury (Hg²⁺), or methylmercury (CH₃Hg⁺), the latter being the most toxic and the most persistent in food chains.

-In living organisms, mercury interferes with many metabolic processes: it binds to sulfhydryl groups in proteins, disrupts enzyme functions, and causes neurotoxic, immunotoxic, and renal effects.
-In humans, methylmercury accumulates primarily in nervous and muscular tissues, while in animals it can become permanently integrated into the trophic chain.
+In living organisms, mercury interferes with numerous metabolic processes: it binds to sulfhydryl groups in proteins, disrupts enzymatic functions, and causes neurotoxic, immunotoxic, and renal effects.
+In humans, methylmercury accumulates primarily in nerve and muscle tissues, while in animals, it can become permanently integrated into the food chain.

 - detect the presence of this metal in environmental or food matrices,

-- monitor regulatory compliance of products with maximum authorized thresholds,
+- to monitor the regulatory compliance of products with the maximum permitted thresholds,

-- ensure the health safety of food, cosmetics and nutraceutical products,
+- to ensure the safety of food, cosmetics and nutraceutical products,

 - assess the potential contamination of raw materials of plant or marine origin,

-This analysis is particularly important for products of marine origin (fish, algae, fish oils), mineral cosmetics (clays, muds, powders), drinking water and herbal supplements likely to concentrate heavy metals in their growing environment.
+This analysis is particularly important for products of marine origin (fish, algae, fish oils), mineral cosmetics (clays, muds, powders), drinking waters and plant-based supplements that may concentrate heavy metals in their growing environment.

 Analytical methods used

-Mercury dosage is based on several reference instrumental techniques:
+Mercury measurement relies on several reference instrumental techniques:

-- ICP-OES (inductively coupled plasma optical emission spectrometry) : A robust technique for the simultaneous quantification of multiple metals, used for samples containing higher concentrations.
+- ICP-OES (induced plasma optical emission spectrometry) : a robust technique for the simultaneous quantification of several metals, used for samples containing higher concentrations.

-- AAS (atomic absorption spectroscopy) with graphite furnace or cold vaporization: classic method used for the specific detection of total mercury, particularly in simple matrices (water, mineral extracts).
+- AAS (atomic absorption spectroscopy) with graphite furnace or cold vaporization: classic method used for the specific detection of total mercury, particularly in simple matrices (waters, mineral extracts).

-Depending on the matrix, the analytical protocol may include steps of acid digestion (microwave digestion) and preparation by reduction or chemical extraction before injection.
+According to the matrix, the analytical protocol may include acid digestion steps (microwave digestion) and preparation by reduction or chemical extraction before injection.

-Mercury testing is often performed in conjunction with other heavy metals to assess the overall contamination profile.
-YesWeLab offers lead , cadmium , chromium and arsenic , using the same ICP-MS and AAS techniques.
+Mercury analysis is often performed in conjunction with other heavy metals to assess the overall contamination profile.
+YesWeLab offers analysis of lead , cadmium , chromium , and arsenic using the same ICP-MS and AAS techniques.

 Industrial and regulatory applications